What the Farm Bill Means for Conservation

 As the U.S. Department of Agriculture works to implement the many different elements of the Farm Bill, we will continue to advocate for policies that strengthen the health and wellbeing of our lands and waters across the United States.

-Larry Clemens is Director of North America’s Agriculture program and Jennifer Conner Nelms is a senior policy advisor for agriculture with the U.S. Government Relations program at The Nature Conservancy.
+Larry Clemens is State Director of The Nature Conservancy in Indiana.
+Jennifer Conner Nelms is a senior policy advisor for agriculture with the U.S. Government Relations program at The Nature Conservancy.